sumeet1495/Basic-Python-Programming/README.md

 # Basic-Python-Programming
- Contains the basic data manipulation and data structures
+ Contains the basic data manipulation and data structures in Python.